 If you like milky coffee, milk is also a gluten-free product.
 This goes for plant-based milk too.
 Popular vegan kinds of milk such as almond milk or coconut milk are all gluten-free.

-If you’re preparing black coffee with your pour-over coffee maker, or if you’re ordering a standard latte from your local coffee shop, there’s not too much to worry about if you lead a gluten-free life.
+If you’re preparing black coffee with your pour-over coffee maker and a gooseneck kettle, or if you’re ordering a standard latte from your local coffee shop, there’s not too much to worry about if you lead a gluten-free life.

 Coffee beans, which are roasted and ground, then brewed in hot water to produce the beverage we love, do not contain any gluten.
 Likewise, the milk that’s poured in and frothed up to give you that foamy cappuccino also contains zero gluten.